F-I-D-O/Manuals/manuals/Software Developement/Regex.md

 - `[c-j]` any character between `c` and `j`.
 We can combine this and the previou syntax, e.g.: `[az0-4jsd]`.
 Note that the minus sign is interpreted as a range only if it is between two characters.
 - `[^c-g]` `^` means negation: anything except the following set of characters.
 Note that the negation(`^`) sign needs to be the first character in the bracket.
 - `\`: escape character.
+- `/` in some implementations, a regex delimitor
 - `|` means OR.
 It has the lowest precedence, so it is evaluated last.
 - `?`lazy quantifier.
 It will try to match as few characters as possible (i.e., previous pattern will try to match only till the next patern matches).